NoellePatterson/noellepatterson.github.io/content/blog/using-typescript-with-react/index.md

 To run this function, we can do `sum(1, 2)` which will output `3`.
 But what if we put in `sum("1",2)`?
 The code will output `"12"`(notice it is a string) without an error message.
 Down the line where we are expecting `3`, we will see a silent `"12"` being used.

-Once I finally trace down the error, we could rewrite the function again.
+At this point, we could try fix the bug with something like this:

 ```js
 const sum = (num1, num2) => {